 2 pounds tomatillos, peeled and charred on a grill or under the broiler

-2-3 medium to large garlic cloves, unpeeled and roasted as above.
-Cook just until the skins are golden and the garlic has softened in the skin.
+2–3 medium to large garlic cloves, unpeeled and roasted until softened

 Juice of 1 medium to large lime